🚇 2025 Transit, Parking & Commuting Benefits — What’s Tax-Free and What’s Taxable?

 Many employers support commuting by offering gas cards, mileage stipends, or a dedicated company shuttle.

-But under IRS rules, commuting between home and a regular work location is personal travel, making most employer-paid costs taxable wages.
+But under IRS rules, commuting between home and a regular work location is personal travel, so most employer-paid commuting costs are treated as taxable wages.

 - Company vehicle used for home-to-work commuting